-A generally accepted accounting principle (GAAP), ASC 606 revenue recognition identifies the specific conditions in which revenue can be recognized and provides a framework for how companies need to account for revenue received.
+ASC 606 revenue recognition directs organizations to recognize revenue when the promised goods or services are transferred to the customer.
+The amount of revenue recognized should equal the total consideration an organization expects to receive in return for the goods/services.
 Essentially, the revenue recognition principle states that revenue can only be recognized once it has been earned – not necessarily when payment is received.

-To illustrate, let’s look at a couple of examples.
+Let’s look at a couple of revenue recognition examples so we can understand it more.
 Say your landscaping business completes the tree trimming of a housing development and sends the client an invoice for $4,000.
 With the contractual obligation met, you can recognize the $4,000 immediately – even though payment won’t be received until the following month.

-Using the same landscaping example, we’ll add a twist to the scenario.
+Using the same landscaping revenue recognition principle example, we’ll add a twist to the scenario.
 At the start of each quarter, the client pays $1,000 in advance.
 Can the company recognize the $1,000 as soon as it’s received?
-The short answer is no. However, since the client is paying $1,000 in advance of services being rendered, the company can recognize $1,000 per quarter – but only once the quarterly services are complete.
+The short answer is no. However, since the client is paying $1,000 in advance of services being rendered, the company can recognize $1,000 per quarter.
+They still must ensure that the quarterly services are complete first though.

-Across all industries and business models, knowing when to recognize revenue can (and is) challenging.
+As mentioned above, GAAP revenue recognition (aka generally accepted accounting principle) outlines when and how companies recognize revenue.
+Across all industries and business models, knowing when to recognize revenue is challenging.
 To establish best practices, eliminate confusion and standardize the recognition of revenue, the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) developed a framework – Accounting Standards Codification (ASC 606) – for more consistent revenue recognition.
+The goal is to attribute revenue and related expenses to the correct accounting periods, reflecting an accurate financial picture.

 The Four W’s of ASC 606 Revenue Recognition

-While revenue recognition is complicated and has its fair share of nuances, it can be explained using the four W’s – who, what, when, and why – of ASC 606 revenue recognition.
+While RevRec is complicated and has its fair share of nuances, it can be explained using the four W’s – who, what, when, and why.

 Who: